-Yes.
-PAIs of investee companies based on Table 1 of Annex I of the Regulatory Technical Standards and any relevant indicators in Tables 2 and 3 of Annex I are produced at Fund level.
-The Manager conducts controls on PAI indicators and monitors them.
-Threshold events are set for individual PAIs.
-If these thresholds are reached, the Manager may take action such as engagement and proxy voting to effect change or propose to exclude such security or securities from the eligible investable universe.
+The Fund also considers PAI 10 from Table 2 of Annex I (Investing in companies without carbon emission reduction initiatives) and PAI 15 of Table 3 (Lack of anticorruption and anti-bribery policies).
+The Manager conducts controls on PAI indicators and monitors them using a risk-based approach.
+PAI Indicator performance is assessed regularly for the Fund using a PAI dataset received from specialist third-party data providers.
+PAI thresholds are set for individual PAIs to enable the Manager conduct, on at least a quarterly basis, (i) review of PAI Indicators for the Fund as well as (ii) review of PAI performance against a selected broad market benchmark.
+If the Fund is flagged for poor performance based on the PAI thresholds, the Manager may take action such as engagement and proxy voting to effect change or propose to exclude such security or securities from the eligible investable universe .
 Further information relating to PAIs will be made available in the annual report and audited financial statements of the ICAV.